martinthomson/rfc6125bis/draft-ietf-uta-rfc6125bis.md

   certificates used for the application protocol (e.g., `sip` but not `sips` or `tel` for SIP as described in {{SIP-SIPS}}).

-4. The certificate MAY contain more than one DNS-ID, SRV-ID, or URI-ID as further explained under {{security-multi}}.
+4. The certificate MAY contain more than one DNS-ID, SRV-ID, URI-ID, or IP-ID as further explained under {{security-multi}}.

 5. The certificate MAY include other application-specific identifiers